 Childhood Asthma: Causes, Symptoms, Treatment and Management

 Asthma is the most common lung condition in children.
-Childhood Asthma is a long-term condition that causes the inner lining of the airway to become inflamed and swollen and to produce excess mucus.
+Childhood asthma is a long-term condition that causes the inner lining of the airway to become inflamed and swollen and to produce excess mucus.
 It also makes the muscles around the airways tighten.
-When these things happen our airways become narrower (called bronchoconstriction) and we find it more difficult to breathe air in and out of our lungs.
+When these things happen, our airways become narrower (called bronchoconstriction) and we find it more difficult to breathe air in and out of our lungs.

 People of any age can have asthma.
-However symptoms most often appear for the first time in childhood and usually before the child’s fifth birthday.
+However, symptoms most often appear for the first time in childhood and usually before the child’s fifth birthday.
+[3]

 • Have eczema or an allergy